Pishill Church

 Pishill Church is a Grade II listed Church of England parish church in the village of Pishill, Oxfordshire.
-It is unusual in that is has no known dedication.
+It is unusual in that it has no known dedication.

 History

 Situated on a hilltop overlooking the Stonor Valley and Hamlet of Pishill, a church was first recorded on the site when its benefice was granted to Dorchester Abbey in 1146.
 Its foundation was most likely Norman, but could be older.
 Unusually for a Church of England parish church, it does not appear ever to have carried a dedication.

-Little outward evidence of the pre-Victorian church remains beyond the baptismal font, which incorporates was is seemingly part of a recycled 14th-century pier.
+Little outward evidence of the pre-Victorian church remains beyond the baptismal font, which incorporates what is seemingly part of a recycled 14th-century pier.
 The building was enlarged and remodelled in 1854 by an unidentified builder, probably under the direction of the incumbent vicar, Reverend Benjamin Corrie Ruck-Keene, who funded the work personally.
 Some heavily modified medieval construction does remain, suggesting that what is now the north transept previously served as a single-aisle nave.